 Next, Tap on Customise Top Level Menu.

-Then, Find option at last for Reset.
+Then, Find the option at last for Reset.

 New dock and Multitasking are now accessible on finger gesture that works on Home screen or App screen.

-View Multitasking Screen: Swipe up the finger from the bottom iPad screen until you see multitasking screen.
+View Multitasking Screen: Swipe up the finger from the bottom iPad screen until you see a multitasking screen.

 Also Useful: Customize Assistive Touch on iPhone.